Fat Pirate Casino

 • Predatory Markers: Explicitly targets UK self-excluded players (GamStop circumvention).
 Accepts UK deposits without UK Gambling Commission approval.
 Restricts Swedish players but accepts UK players—selective enforcement reveals deliberate targeting of vulnerable jurisdictions.

-We began this investigation with a fundamental question: Who owns Fat Pirate Casino?
-The answer exposes the first critical red flag.
+We began this investigation with a fundamental question: Who owns this operation?
+The answer exposes the first critical red flag that this Fat Pirate Casino review must address immediately.

 The site lists Invicta Tech LTD as its operator in some disclosures, while sister site directories reference Affina Affiliates Ltd, registered in the Marshall Islands.
 This dual ownership claim is not a clerical error.
 It is a deliberate obfuscation tactic used by unlicensed operators to: